-One of the top reasons vets say animals are brought to their emergency room is being struck by a car.
+Being struck by a car is one of the top reasons vets say animals are brought to their emergency room.

 If your cat is an independent, outdoor cat, you may think that this is simply a risk you take when having an outdoor animal.
 There are, however, ways to make sure your outdoor cat stays safe.